 (Of course, before your final investment decision, you should understand everything about purchasing a condo, thus here are the things you need to know about condo assignment sale)

 How much does it cost to own a condo in Toronto?

-It costs upwards of half a million to own a condo in Toronto.
+It costs upwards of half a million to own a condo in North York and Toronto.
 The area you are looking into, the condo itself and the amenities are all influential factors on the price.
 If you are looking closer to the heart of downtown or in a luxurious neighborhood, don’t be surprised if prices surpass the one million mark.